srta-raimee/srta-raimee/README.md

 ## Hi there 👋

+### ⚡ About me:
 I'm Larissa, a passionate Software Developer, intern at **Siemens** and Machine Learning researcher!
+Also, I love to play piano, learn new languages (currently imparando l'italiano!) and, of course, innovate and make the difference wherever I am!

 ### 💻 Technologies & Tools I work with: